Somebody Else (The 1975 song): Music and lyrics

 Lyrically, "Somebody Else" deals with the after-effects of a breakup, expressing the pain of seeing a former lover with a new partner.
 The song describes being caught between the various emotional phases one experiences after the end of a relationship.
 The track is centred around the theme of loss, with Healy refusing to let go of the relationship for fear of loneliness.
 "Somebody Else" also deals with overcoming jealousy, as the singer does not want his partner to love someone else but takes solace from knowing she is not lonely.
 Pitchfork's Brad Nelson noted that, unlike the 1975's prior work, the band embodies "something less defined and more introspective" in the song, writing it explores feelings of confusion which one would normally suppress.
 Writing for Billboard, Rania Afitos felt the song moves through several stages of heartbreak, beginning with melancholy and grief before capturing Healy's "inevitable bitterness".

 Tom Connick of DIY characterised the production of "Somebody Else" as gentle and "soft-of-touch" while writing that the lyrics see Healy "finally [laying] himself bare in the emotional sense, rather than just whipping off his top and skipping about".
 Manders noted the song eschews Healy's "theatrics" in favour of a "mellow" 1980s-indebted soundscape.
 Drowned in Sound writer Sean Adams compared the track to the works of Cut Copy and Chromatics.
 Writing for PopMatters, Pryor Stroud described "Somebody Else" as a merger of the "anthemic, multiplex synth-pop of Tears for Fears" with the "pretty-boy R&B" of Justin Bieber.
 The Irish Times writer Lauren Murphy also compared the track to the work of Tears for Fears.
-Dee Lockett of Vulture said the song's sexual tension, "slow-burning" sensuality and suspense is reminiscent of Tangerine Dream's "Love on a Dream", while also writing that it shares the same "control" as a Tears for Fears song.
+Dee Lockett of Vulture said the song's sexual tension, "slow-burning" sensuality and suspense is reminiscent of Tangerine Dream's "Love on a Real Train", while also writing that it shares the same "control" as a Tears for Fears song.
 AllMusic writer Matt Collar compared the track to Tango in the Night (1987)-era Fleetwood Mac.